uw-dims/dims-ocd/source/currentsystem.rst

-As CIF is a "work in progress" and constantly undergoing development, the community of users is often called upon to help identify bug fixes and feature additions that can be made available to the CIF development team via Git "pull" requests.
+As CIF is a "work in progress" and constantly undergoing development, the community of users is often called upon to help identify bug fixes and feature additions that can be made available to the CIF development team via :term:`Git` "pull" requests.
 This helps improve the generally available release of CIF and minimizes the need to maintain add-on patches independent of CIF releases.
 Since the intention of DIMS is to be replicated in many regions, each of which